Built-in Plugin

 Whether to execute synchronously.

-In sync mode, it will wait for this apply pipeline to succeed before executing the next task.
+In synchronous mode, it waits for the current apply pipeline to succeed before executing the next task.

 continueOnBuildError